ebadi/che-test/README.md

     //117.
 Reset doesn't close the solution notification LOW PRIORITY
     //123. the level slider issue also occurs when coming from the daily puzzle, not just the tutorial : TEST
     //127.
 Move Blogpost to chedoku.com  : LOW PRIORITY
+    //161.
+Use defer and async to speed up https://javascript.info/script-async-defer

     //136.
 Level 2 last puzzles are already solved
+    // <a> without the title attribute. <a href="/" title="HOME - HTML Code Tutorials">Click to visit home page.</a>

 ```